skyaxe97/tp/docs/DeveloperGuide.md

 ## 2.0 Setting Up

+The following section will provide information on how to set up **LifEasier** for development.

 ### 2.1 Prerequisites

-1. JDK 11
+1. `JDK 11`
 2. Intellij IDE

 ### 2.2 Setting Up the Project

-1. Open IntelliJ (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first)
+1. Open _IntelliJ_ (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first).

 1. Set up the correct JDK version for Gradle.
-Click `Configure` > `Project Defaults` > `Project Structure` Click New... and find the directory of the JDK
+Click `Configure` > `Project Defaults` > `Project Structure` Click `New...` and find the directory of the JDK.

-1. Click Import Project
+1. Click Import Project.

-1. Locate the build.gradle file and select it.
-Click OK.
+1. Locate the `build.gradle` file and select it.
+Click `OK`.

-1. Click Open as Project
+1. Click `Open as Project`.

-1. Click OK to accept the default settings.
+1. Click `OK` to accept the default settings.

 ### 2.3 Verifying Setup

-1. Run the seedu.LifEasier.Main and try a few commands.
+1. Run the `seedu.LifEasier.Main` and try a few commands.

 1. Run the tests to ensure they all pass.
-This can be done by executing the command `gradlew build` in IntelliJ’s terminal.
+This can be done by executing the command `gradlew build` in _IntelliJ’s_ terminal.

 ## 3.0 Design

+The following sections will go into detail on the design and architecture of **LifEasier**.

 ### 3.1 Architecture

 This section elaborates on the high-level architecture of the **LifEasier** application.
 It provides a brief introduction to each component, and how these components interact with one another.

-_Fig.
-1 Architecture diagram for LifEasier_
+_Figure 3.1-1 Architecture diagram for LifEasier_

-LifEasier is comprised of 7 components, which are listed below together with their functions (shown in Fig 1):
+**LifEasier** is comprised of 7 components, which are listed below together with their functions _(shown in Figure 3.1-1)_:

-1. LifEasier: The main class of the application.
+1. `LifEasier`: The main class of the application.
-2. Ui: Displays messages to the user, and takes in the user’s commands
+2. `Ui`: Displays messages to the user, and takes in the user’s commands
-3. Parser: Understands the user’s commands, and creates the necessary Command objects.
+3. `Parser`: Understands the user’s commands, and creates the necessary Command objects.
-4. Command: Carries out the user’s command
+4. `Command`: Carries out the user’s command
-5. TaskList: Holds the task data of the app in memory.
+5. `TaskList`: Holds the task data of the app in memory.
-6. NoteList: Holds the note data of the app in memory.
+6. `NoteList`: Holds the note data of the app in memory.
-7. Storage: Reads and writes data from the hard disk.
+7. `Storage`: Reads and writes data from the hard disk.

 Each of these components are expanded on in more detail in their respective sections.

-Figure 2 illustrates the Sequence diagram for how each class interacts with one another through an example  “addDeadline” command.
+Figure 3.1-2 illustrates the Sequence diagram for how each class interacts with one another through an example  “addDeadline” command.

-_Fig 2.
-Sequence diagram of “addDeadline”._
+_Figure 3.1-2 Sequence diagram of “addDeadline”._

 ### 3.2 Components